WHY PAY MORE?

 01

-Since 2012, house prices in the United States have been on a steady rise, with annual appreciation peaking at nearly 18 percent during the housing boom of 2021.
+Since 2012, home prices in the United States have been consistently rising, with annual appreciation reaching nearly 18% during the housing boom of 2021.
 (Statista)

 02

-2024 represents a significant milestone for apartment construction in the U.S., as the number of completed units exceeds 500,000 for the first time ever recorded.
+2024 represents a significant milestone for U.S. apartment construction, as the number of units completed surpasses 500,000 for the first time.
 (RentCafe)

 03

-As of the latest data, the average monthly rent in the United States is $2,049, reflecting ongoing trends in the national housing and rental market.
+According to latest data, the average monthly rent in the U.S. is $2,049, reflecting current trends in the housing and rental market.
 (Zillow)

 04